open-component-model/ocm-website/content/docs/cli-reference/add/add_componentversions.md

 </center>

 The uploader name may be a path expression with the following possibilities:
-  - <code>ocm/npmPackage</code>: uploading npm artifacts

-    The <code>ocm/npmPackage</code> uploader is able to upload npm artifacts as artifact archive according to the npm package spec.
-    If registered the default mime type is: application/x-tgz

-    It accepts a plain string for the URL or a config with the following field:
-    'url': the URL of the npm repository.

   - <code>ocm/mavenPackage</code>: uploading maven artifacts

     The <code>ocm/mavenPackage</code> uploader is able to upload maven artifacts (whole GAV only!)